YOUR

 Go for a Walk

 There are so many interesting things to find in and around Dubuque.
-Bundle up and take a stroll along the Riverwalk where you can see the mighty Mississippi River, go on a hunt for street art in historic downtown, or visit the 26 mile long Heritage Trail for some fresh air.
+Bundle up and take a stroll along the Riverwalk where you can see the mighty Mississippi River, go on a hunt for street art in historic downtown, or visit the 26-mile-long Heritage Trail for some fresh air.

 Backpocket